adkiw/work2/README.md

    uvicorn web_app.main:app --reload
    ```
    This starts a local server on http://127.0.0.1:8000 without Streamlit.
+   Windows users can instead execute `start_work2_server.bat`.
+The script
+   ensures required packages are installed each time before launching the
+   server.

 5. To enable dark mode in the Streamlit UI, open the sidebar in the running app and choose **Dark** in the Theme selector.